VCU-CS-Capstone/cs-25-314-Chatbot-for-Undergraduate-CS/Status Reports/Status Report Fall Week 2.md

 ## 1) Accomplishments this week 2
    - Met with Team
    - Met with Faculty advisor
-   - Started completing Team Contract
+   - Completed Team Contract, assigning roles, and setting guidlines for project
    - Set up schedule and sent out meeting invites
    - Setup Github